michaelbilow/issho/README.rst

         :alt: Documentation Status

-A smol wrapper over paramiko_ that uses keyring_ to manage secrets locally.
+A smol and intuitive wrapper over paramiko_ that uses keyring_ to manage secrets locally.

 ``smol`` is designed such that interacting with a